When Comic Books Addressed Social Commentary: The Classic and Controversial Drug Storylines of Yesteryear

 The Early Years of Comic Books and Social Commentary Explored Drug Addiction

-There have been quite a number of comic books that have dealt with the subject of drugs and drug addiction.
-In the current, more adult oriented landscape of comic books, plots revolving around drug dealers are, quite honestly, conventional and have been so for well over two decades.
-As the saying goes, it did not always used to be that way.
+There have been several comic books that have dealt with the subject of drugs and drug addiction.
+In the current, more adult-oriented landscape of comic books, plots revolving around drug dealers are, quite honestly, conventional and have been so for well over two decades.
+As the saying goes, it did not always use to be that way.

-Plot lines dealing with drugs were once rare and enormously controversial.
-In prior generations, such tales were even banned by the then all-powerful Comics Code Authority.
+Plotlines dealing with drugs were once rare and enormously controversial.
+Such tales were not allowed in prior generations under the oversight of the then all-powerful Comics Code Authority.

 Not so anymore.

 Perversely, there is a similarity between the use of drugs and reading comic books.
 The prime reason people abuse drugs is to change a state of mind and to engineer an escape.
 Comic books do the same thing but in a far more positive way.
 Yet, the drug user and an avid comic book reader may both be reaching for the same goal: a means of escaping a miserable existence in the present.

 The 1950s: E.C.
 Comics Provides A Cautionary Tale

 Escapism was never at the core of the early drug tales in the 1950s.
 Quite a few of the popular crime comics of the era offered cautionary tales about addiction.
 The legendary E.C.
 Comics, the publishing house for Tales from the Crypt, presented a tale that was quite eye-opening for its time.